 Create a Setback Plan

-One of the biggest fears we have when we quit drinking, is failure.
-That fear of failure is the need of your future self wanting to protect you.
+One of the biggest fears we have when we quit drinking is failure.

-It's natural to fear failure, but it doesn't have to keep you stuck at the starting line of going alcohol-free.
+It's natural to fear failure, but it doesn't have to keep you stuck at the starting line.

 Here is a suggestion for a simple setback plan that will get you up and moving forward: